liviucotfas/ase-web-and-cloud-applications-security/9 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

 ##  6. <a name='Attacks'></a>Attacks

+1.
+//asp-antiforgery="false"
-1. //TODO Method using GET
+//TODO Method using GET
+// [ValidateAntiForgeryToken]

 2. //TODO Method using POST.
 Check the cookie policy in Google Chome.
 Change the same site policy to none